DomBrzezinski/google-maps-route-maker/README.md

 Run the Django server and go to 127.0.0.1:8000/route/

 Enter information in the command line as it asks for it.
+Working to pass data from web form